-Artimus had become a machine, taken by others that wanted him as nothing more than a tool or an apathetic nobody.
+Artimus had become a machine, taken by others that wanted him as nothing more than a tool to their ends.
 There were no other options.
 It is my opinion (or I at least like to think of it this way) that Artimus is the same man that we find becoming mechanized in Hibernal’s first album “The Machine”.
-This man was never named, and he was seemingly lured into giving up his body, freedom, heart, and mind.
+This man was never named, and he was seemingly lured into giving up his body, freedom, heart, and mind for mere money.
 It follows, then, that Sabel may be that man’s wife, Jane, who leaves in sorrow and disgust in the middle part of “The Machine” (and changed her name because, obviously, no one keeps their real name when they are on the run).
 At the very least, “Replacements” is set in the same place, only after Machine Co. has done even more damage.
 Yet, even after all this speculation, there is still more to come in the last couple tracks.
-What of Sabel?

 The evidence was circumstantial, and in the end they couldn’t pin anything on me.”
 Artimus had gotten away with it.
 He had gunned down Detective Roegner to save Sabel, and the cops couldn’t charge him with anything at all.

 Yet, this really didn’t matter to Artimus.
-He was still obsessed with Sabel.
+He was still obsessed with Sabel, even now that she was gone.
 She always remained in his mind, though the mystery surrounding her had faded.
 “I couldn’t seem to find the will to leave.”
 Artimus needed to act quickly, yet something in his mind kept him from leaving the city to pursue Sabel—something that acted directly against his own will and desire.

 12. Replacements, Part II

 “Can you really replace a human with something that just looks like one?”
 Sabel, unknown to us at the time, had first asked this question.
 This time, Artimus speaks the words.
 His response?
 “I had to believe you could.”
-Artimus, as we last see him, is spending everything he has on something unexpected: a tattoo marking him as synthetic.
+Artimus, as we last see him, is spending everything he has on something unexpected: a replacement for Sabel.